Making Employment Meaningful for People with Disabilities: A U.S.-Japan Partnership

 Description

 Japanese companies are required to staff about two percent of their workforces with people with disabilities, but many individuals remain unemployed, underemployed, or stuck in jobs for which they are ill-suited.
-In a new collaboration with U.S. and Japanese universities and Sega Sammy Holdings Inc., ICI’s Global Disability Rights and Inclusion group is studying these gaps and creating customized tools that promote meaningful employment and the social inclusion of people with disabilities in Japan.
+In a collaboration with U.S. and Japanese universities and Sega Sammy Holdings Inc., ICI’s Global Disability Rights and Inclusion group studied these gaps and created customized tools to promote meaningful employment and social inclusion for people with disabilities in Japan.

-The project will include interviews and focus groups in Japan to determine the areas of greatest need.
-Two fact-finding visits, one in Japan and one in Minnesota, are also planned as a way to expose Japanese educators and others to customized employment programs in the United States.
+The project conducted interviews and focus groups in Japan to determine the areas of greatest need.
+There were also two fact-finding visits, one in Japan and one in Minnesota, to show customized employment programs in the United States to Japanese educators and others.
 Eventually, the group expects to publish Japanese-language materials for educators and employers.

 - Contact